nelsonenzo/repeter/README.md

 - `src/pulumi/user_data.sh.ejs`
 - look for the `server{ }` block.

-Q: Why is `repeter` spelled wrong?
+Q: Why is spelled `repeter` instead of `repeater`?
-- It's not.
-It's french.
-Google it.
+- I like the French spelling better.

+Q: Why does it use Pulumi instead of Terraform?
+- I needed to learn Pulumi for work.
+It will likely be ported to Terraform in the next couple months.

 ## Alpha Release
 This code was assembled "hackathon style" over a few days, aka it's ugly.
 Going between bash and node.js did not help any.
 A re-write to purely node.js is likely in this repo's future.
 Please report bugs, request for help, and feature requests via github.